colgrave34/colgrave34.github.io/_posts/2024-04-24-about-this-website.md

 ---
 I'm in my mid 20s, just graduated from college, and I already feel like there's too many things I need to take care of in my life.
 Life, health, things I love and home labs... (maybe I asked for it lol)
 2 days ago my Hugo website broke, headers and footers are gone, maybe from a theme update.
-So I thought maybe just combine the portfolio and blog together and just host on GitHub.
-After 2 days of finding a good theme, I'm tired... too tired to care.
+So I thought combining the portfolio and blog together and just host on GitHub.
+After 2 days of looking for a good theme, I'm tired... too tired to care.
 So here we are, [no-style-please](https://github.com/riggraz/no-style-please) by [riggraz](https://github.com/riggraz)

 # What about the old contents